 And what he did to the people (and their entire families) who held him prisoner in the Defiance of Duskendale.

-His bad abitude to rape his wife when he's turned on.
-The poor woman looked like if some beast had savaged her, clawing at her thighs and chewing on her breasts.
+His tendency to rape his wife when he's turned on (particularly by burning people alive).
+The poor woman "looked as if some beast had savaged her, clawing at her thighs and chewing on her breasts".